 administrative staff.
 The 15-year veteran of the Athletic

 Communications field will assume the role of Assistant Athletic

 Director for Communications and oversee the external operations of

 the school’s 12 NCAA Division II sports.

 His office will also initiate an increased social media promotion of UNG Athletics and the creation of Nighthawk Vision - an all-access platform for live game coverage including live video, audio and statistics.
-Beginning with the 2013-2014 basketball season, Glenn will also spearhead the UNG Nighthawk Radio Network providing audio coverage of over 30 home and away basketball games.
+Beginning with the 2013-2014 basketball season, he will also spearhead the UNG Nighthawk Radio Network providing audio coverage of over 30 home and away basketball games.
 Glenn also serves on the UNG Athletic Hall of Fame Board of Directors.

 Glenn is no stranger to the Athletic Communications field as he

 served as the Assistant Athletic Director for Communications at two